ProfessorManhattan/packer-fedora-desktop2/README.md

 You can quickly use this project to create your own minimal Fedora Desktop box by:

-1. Creating a box on VagrantUp titled Base-Fedora-Desktop - *Note: You can change the title by modifying the `"box_basename"` variable in `template.json`*
+1. Creating a box on VagrantUp titled Fedora-Desktop - *Note: You can change the title by modifying the `"box_basename"` variable in `template.json`*
 2. Changing the `"vagrantup_user"` variable in `template.json` to your VagrantUp username
 3. Acquiring a VagrantUp API token from the settings page
 4. Running the following code